lookang/TagUI/SLSkeywordsremoveandadd/readme.md

 To run this script, you need to have TagUI installed on your machine.
 You can download it from [here](https://github.com/kelaberetiv/TagUI).

-for python, check to install the correct Python-TagUI library, please check the repository for installation steps.
+for Python, check to install the correct Python-TagUI library, please check the repository https://github.com/tebelorg/RPA-Python for installation steps.

 ## Usage